yrmvgh/yiufcrawl/README.md

 To further differentiate the elven subraces, deep elves will probably get a noise attenuation modifier that makes everything they do quieter.

 Dorfs are just an apt race at this point. high MR and HP, like DD.
 I didn't have any bright ideas for a cool mut, yet.
 I'll leave that up to Tavern/Reddit.
-Job 1 was making SD exist, not making them great or special or worthy of mainline crawl.
+Job 1 was making dorfs/surface dwarves exist, not making them great or special or worthy of mainline crawl.
 If you miss Hill Dwarves or Mountain Dwarves, here you go!
 Suggestions on how to make them special are welcome.

 ### *Minor "personal preference" changes:*
 * Ogres have 1 more hp_mod, trolls have 1 less.